chineduCoded/java-area-shapes/README.md

 # Calculate the Area of Shapes

 ## Using Visual Studio Code IDE
-- Install Java Development Kit (JDK)
+- Install Java Development Kit (JDK) on your system.
 - Install Extension Pack for Java

 ## Running the program